viridityzhu/hmr/README.md

 # End-to-end Recovery of Human Shape and Pose

 I modified code from https://github.com/akanazawa/hmr .
-I added 2D-to-3D mapping.
+I added 2D-to-3D color mapping for my human matching paper at [Here](arxiv.org/abs/2006.04569), and you are welcomed to check out it.

 Angjoo Kanazawa, Michael J. Black, David W. Jacobs, Jitendra Malik